alexabaran/ML_project_CustomerPropensityToPurchase/README.md

 ## Conclusion

-This project has successfully identified key factors and behaviors influencing cart additions and purchases.
+This project has identified key factors and behaviors influencing cart additions and purchases.
 By acting on these insights, the online store can reduce cart abandonment rates and improve overall conversion rates.